Section Awards:

 Criteria

-• Active and currently registered adult volunteer whose club and/or region efforts have produced specific, positive results in his/her section
+• Active and currently registered adult volunteer whose club and/or region efforts have produced specific, positive results in his/her/their section

 • An individual whose contributions reflect passion for the sport and its participants